ylacaute/todo-react/README.md

 ```
 npm i
 ```
-Start the local dev server (with hot reloading):
+Build and start the local dev server (with hot reloading):
 ```
 npm run start
 ```